DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 Updating dependencies for your application can be a huge pain.
 But it is a necessary pain!
 Your whole project can be jeopardized without regular updates.
 Automatize and keep track of the dependencies’ changes.

-## What Are the Libraries
+## What Is a Library

-Libraries collect resources for software development.
-They consist of pre-written code, procedures, classes, scripts, data configurations, and more.
+A library is a suite of data.
+It consist of pre-written code, procedures, classes, scripts, data configurations, and more.
 Developers add libraries to the program they are developing to get some functionalities, dependencies, or automation without having to program it specifically for their program.

 Here are a few advantages in using libraries: